iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.7 (168)/report.md

 > Could do with more details<br> :date: __2021-03-24 17:53:50__

 > Hi its a good app but just wanted something clarified me an my partner haven't been out for 10 days however on my app it stated I have to isolate just wanted to ask if there is a possibility that if you are living in a property which is a terrace house and a neighbour has covid is it possible that it can show on my notification that I have to isolate which shouldn't be the case as had to contact with them?<br> :date: __2021-03-23 19:45:28__

-> I keep on getting notifications I am fine with that but my mum finds it a bit annoying.
-But everything is alright 😌.<br> :date: __2021-03-21 16:34:23__

-> Hi .
-I am register with NHS since 2016.
-Last week I try book to have vaccine but show me I am not eligible .
-If I work in warehouse can be considerate job in first line ?<br> :date: __2021-03-20 13:24:36__

-> Still switched on yet it keeps telling me that my phone's location isn't switched on - BUT it is.
-I have also tried to do this via phone settings for location and from the app itself... however, there no screen buttons to do this.
-Update.
-Switch off contact tracing.
-Cancel reminders, wait a minute and switch back on.
-A pop-up window allows switching location back on.
-THIS HAS SINCE REVERTED TO THE ERROR MESSAGE AGAIN.<br> :date: __2021-03-18 20:36:50__

-> Work ok but not every shop have the code to scan also sometime i dont like keeping my Bluetooth on<br> :date: __2021-03-18 18:10:37__

-> For some reason I can't find out my covid test result.
-It's quite annoying.<br> :date: __2021-03-16 18:39:44__

-> Update still working fine, whatever told me to isolate is now behaving.
-No more false isolate, instructions 4 star given.
-Despite false isolations, I've given it a third chance.
-Currently its behaving as I would expect.
-Its not giving isolation messages and that's because I'm not mixing still.
-Its 5 weeks with trace on and no more false positives.
-SO FAR.
-Ive marked it up to 3 and will see how it goes.<br> :date: __2021-03-16 11:29:19__